ul-dhc/finnish-legend-card-checker/README.md

 Each index card in the collection has been photographed and transcribed into Finnish text, then translated into English.
 This tool displays all three side by side so a reviewer can check whether the transcription matches the original card.

-- Scanned card photo next to its Finnish transcription and English translation
+- Scanned card photo next to its Finnish transcription and English translation.
-- Tap any photo to zoom to full size for close reading
+- Tap any photo to zoom to full size for close reading.
-- Mark cards as **checked** (transcription is correct) or **flag** them (something looks off)
+- Mark cards as **checked** (transcription is correct) or **flag** them (something looks off).
-- Add a free-text note per card explaining the issue
+- Add a free-text note per card explaining the issue.
-- Search across Finnish text, English text, place names, and source codes
+- Search across Finnish text, English text, place names, and source codes.
-- Filter by review status: All / Unreviewed / Checked / Flagged
+- Filter by review status: All / Unreviewed / Checked / Flagged.
-- Sort by card order or TK archive code
+- Sort by card order or TK archive code.
-- Switch between list view and grid view
+- Switch between list view and grid view.
-- Progress bar showing how many cards have been reviewed
+- Progress bar showing how many cards have been reviewed.
-- **Review marks and notes are shared** — all changes are saved to Google Sheets in real time, so every reviewer sees the same up-to-date status
+- **Review marks and notes are shared** — all changes are saved to Google Sheets in real time, so every reviewer sees the same up-to-date status.

 ## How to use